yaelarieli/Calculate-adiabatic-fraction-in-a-cloud/README.md

 `--CloudBase` or `-Zb`: Index of cloud base height.
 The default value set to 60.
 `--CorePrecentage` or `-pact`: Percentage of the highest values in the core variable.
 The default value is set to 95.

-The main program is contained in the `project.py` file, while the required functions are defined in `func_for_project.py`.
-The program will provide a figure of a cross-section of the AF field.